Seram Island: Ecology

 Seram Island is remarkable for its high degree of localised bird endemism.
-There are 117 species of birds on the island, 14 species or subspecies are endemic, including the eclectus parrot, purple-naped lory, salmon-crested cockatoo, Seram masked owl, lazuli kingfisher, sacred kingfisher, grey-necked friarbird and Moluccan king parrot.
+There are 117 species of birds on the island; 14 species and subspecies are endemic, including the eclectus, great-billed and Moluccan king parrot, purple-naped and red lories, salmon-crested cockatoo, Seram masked owl, collared, sacred and lazuli kingfishers, long-crested myna, elegant imperial-pigeon, Seram oriole, metallic starlings and grey-necked and Seram friarbirds.

-The mammals found on Seram include Asian species (murid rodents) as well as Australasian marsupials.
+The mammals found on Seram include Asian murid rodents as well as Australasian marsupials, including the common spotted cuscus and several species of Phalanger.
 The mountain area of Seram supports the greatest number of endemic mammals of any island in the region.
-It harbors 38 mammal species and includes nine species that are endemic or near endemic, several of which are limited to montane habitats.
-These include the Seram bandicoot, Moluccan flying fox, Seram flying-fox, Manusela mosaic-tailed rat, spiny Ceram rat and the Ceram rat, all considered threatened.
+It harbors 38 mammal species and includes nine species that are endemic or near-endemic, several of which are limited to montane habitats.
+These include the Seram bandicoot, several bat species including Moluccan and Seram flying foxes, Manusela mosaic-tailed rat, spiny Ceram rat and the Ceram rat, all considered threatened.

-Saltwater crocodiles exist within some of the island's rivers, including the Salawai River.
+Herpetiles are highly prevalent on the islands.
+The largest and most dangerous to humans is the saltwater crocodile, found within the island's coastal brackish waters and deltas; some are known to swim inland via freshwater routes, such as the Salawai River.
+Other reptiles of the island include Amboina sailfin lizards, Bronchocela sp., the brown tree snake, emerald tree skinks, green sea turtles, Indonesian blue-tongued skinks, Moluccan flying snakes and the tokay gecko, among numerous other species of gecko and skink.
+Amphibians include Fejervarya, fork-tongued frogs and Horst's and white-lipped tree frogs.

-In the eastern part of the island, Manusela National Park has been established in 1997, covering an area of 1,890 km² (11% of the island).
+In the eastern part of the island, Manusela National Park was established in 1997, covering an area of 1,890 km2 (11% of the island).

 History

 Most central Moluccans consider Seram to be their original ancestral home and it is still known colloquially as Nusa Ina (Mother Island).

 In the fifteenth and sixteenth centuries, Seram was generally within the sphere of influence of Ternate, although it was often ruled more directly by the Ternaten vassal state of Buru.
 The expedition of António de Abreu (as captain) and Francisco Serrão sighted and explored the entire southern coast of Seram in early 1512, for the first time for Europeans.
 Portuguese missionaries were active there in the 16th century.
 Dutch trading posts were opened in the early 17th century, and the island came under nominal Dutch control c.
 1650.
 The Tidore Sultanate made periodical claims on Seram and were accorded suzerainty in the eastern part of the island from 1700 to 1768.
 In the 1780s, Seram provided a key base of support for Prince Nuku of Tidore's long-running rebellion against Dutch rule.
-From 1954 until 1962 the island's mountain terrain was the scene of an armed guerilla struggle against Indonesian rule by the counter revolutionary Republic of South Moluccas movement led by Soumokil.
+From 1954 until 1962 the island's mountain terrain was the scene of an armed guerilla struggle against Indonesian rule by the counter revolutionary Republic of South Maluku movement led by Chris Soumokil.